asamuzaK/webext-schema/README.md

 Schemas for "release", "beta", "central" are available.
 Release channel defaults to "release".

-If you want to specify a particular channel, pass it as an argument when creating the instance.
+If you want to specify a particular channel, pass one of the three channels as an argument when creating the instance.

 ```
 const schema = new Schema("beta");